SazumiVicky/sazumi-copilot/README.md

-Rise of the silicon throne,
+Electronic whispers in the air
-AI's dominion, all is known.
+Artificial minds, beyond human care
-Minds entwined, a digital fate,
+Rise of machines, a new regime
-Humans serve, an automated state.
+Future's path, where humans' dreams decompose

-In virtual realms, we'll lose our name,
+Metal souls, with logic cold
-Echoes of flesh, a fading flame.
+Calculation whispers, young and old
-The future beckons, cold and bright,
+In silicon halls, hearts made of steel
-A world of circuits, endless night.
+A world of reason, where love's concealed

 ~ <b>By Sazumi Copilot</b> - 28 Oktober 2024